Threadless/python-spoke/README.md

 # Spoke

-Spoke (formerly known as Case-Mate) is a company that makes cases for phones and tablets.
+Spoke (formerly known as Case-Mate) is a company that makes cases for phones and tablets (ed: among other things).

 They are kind enough to expose an API for others to use, and this is a Python library that interacts with that API.
 The API is XML-based (but not SOAP).
 The structure of this library is meant to reflect the structure of the API calls and closely as possible; you should be able to read the API docs and use